 - Serving as an officer of an appropriate organization - Serving on an editorial board or as an editor for a journal - Organizing regional, national, or international meetings of an appropriate organization.

-Probationary faculty members are not expected to engage in service to the profession at this level.
+Probationary tenure-track faculty and lecturers are not expected to engage in service to the profession at this level.